xandermuse/CPSC393_Final/ReadMe_.md

 ##  Running the project

-The Jupyter notebook 'USAGE.ipynb' contains all the nessesary code to use the project to train and evaluate the models.
+The Jupyter notebook 'Testing.ipynb' contains all the nessesary code to use the project to train and evaluate the models.

+##

 ##  Class Diagram

 Originally, we had a class diagram that looked like this: